piotrwicijowski/dual-pane.yazi/README.md

 pane will be colored differently for better visibility.

 While in one of the panes, `[` and `]` will move the active tab back and forth.
 The tab indicator for each pane will mark the selected one.
+You can also use numbers from `1` to `9` to move to other tabs more quickly.

 `t` will create a new tab with the current directory as *cwd*.